joshbegley/nyt-latest/README.md

 `In this special episode, The Athletic FC podcast breaks down the news and what it means.`\
 https://www.nytimes.com/2026/09/25/podcasts/manchester-city-found-guilty-of-114-charges.html

-**2 Men Who Popped Out of Manhattan Sewer Have Been Arrested**\
+**2 Men Were Searching for Gold in New York City’s Sewers, Police Say**\
-`The authorities said that the men had slinked out of a manhole near where world leaders were staying for the U.N.
-General Assembly.
-The arrests come amid a surge of similar incidents in the city.`\
+`The men, who were charged with trespassing on Friday, were part of a group that slinked out of a manhole near where world leaders were staying for the U.N.
+General Assembly, the authorities said.`\
 https://www.nytimes.com/2026/09/25/nyregion/nyc-sewers-arrest.html

 **Maps: Tracking Tropical Storm Gonzalo**\
 `See the likely path and wind arrival times for Gonzalo`\
 https://www.nytimes.com/interactive/2026/09/25/weather/gonzalo-map-path-tracker.html

-**Live Updates: Nor’easter Strengthens as It Crawls Up the East Coast**\
+**Live Updates: East Coast Braces as Powerful Nor’easter Approaches**\
-`Rain, flooding and gusty winds are in the forecast this weekend for the Northeast, including New York and Boston.`\
+`Rain, flooding and gusty winds are in the forecast this weekend for much of the coastal Northeast, including New York, Long Island and Boston.`\
 https://www.nytimes.com/live/2026/09/25/nyregion/noreaster-storm-nyc-weekend

 **Sunkist Fruit Gems, Staple Candy of Bar Mitzvah Tradition, Are Discontinued**\